bgamari/ghc-wiki-import/status/may16.md

-In recent years the growth in the Haskell community has required that better develop our infrastructure for change management.
-This has lead to the formation of the Core Libraries Committee, which is now in its third year of existence.
+In recent years the growth of the Haskell community has required that we better develop our infrastructure for change management.
+This lead to the formation of the Core Libraries Committee, which is now in its third year.
 As such, we are now beginning to see some of the committee's efforts come to fruition.
-With GHC 8.0 progress was made on all three currently active proposals:
+With GHC 8.0 progress was made on all three active proposals:

 - `Semigroup`-`Monoid` proposal: the `Data.Semigroup` module is now available in `base` and there are now opt-in warnings for missing `Semigroup` instances in preparation for the eventual addition of `Semigroup` as a superclass of `Monoid`